Why Èze deserves the detour for a palace stay

 Fragonard Parfumeur: historic factory below the village, free tours of workshops and museum, full-range shop.
 Insight into the Grasse industry, 20-minute guided visit.

 The three palaces offer private excursions to Monaco (15 minutes by car), Nice (20 minutes) or Menton (30 minutes), with driver and guide.
 Rate: 400 to 600 € half-day depending on vehicle.
-Cap Estel also runs boat trips to the Estérel creeks, departing from the private jetty, 800 € for 4 hours for 6 people.
+Cap Estel also runs boat trips to the Estérel creeks, departing the private jetty, 800 € for 4 hours for 6 people.

 Realistic budget for a palace stay in Èze

-- Accommodation: 1 350-2 400 € (450-800 €/night depending on season and category)
+- Accommodation: 1 350-2 400 € (450-800 €/night by season and category)

 - Restaurants: 600-900 € (2 starred dinners + 1 lunch + breakfasts)